Resources to help both servicers and borrowers manage delinquent mortgage loans and avoid foreclosure.

 A mortgage servicer evaluates a homeowner for a repayment plan when the delinquency results from a temporary hardship that is now resolved.
 Homeowners repay the missed amounts over a period of six months.
 They make their repayments along with their regular mortgage payment on a monthly basis.

-A payment deferral adds (defers) missed payments (including any escrow advances made by the servicer on behalf of the homeowner for taxes and/or insurance) to the end of the mortgage loan term as a non-interest bearing balance.
+A payment deferral adds (defers) missed payments (principal and interest) to the end of the mortgage loan term as a non-interest bearing balance.
 The balance is due at the maturity date or earlier upon the sale or transfer of the property, refinance of the mortgage loan, or payoff of the interest-bearing balance of the loan.
 Upon completing the payment deferral, the homeowner continues paying their regular monthly mortgage payment in accordance with its terms.

 COVID-19 payment deferral

 Homeowners who miss up to 12 months of payments as a result of a financial hardship related to the coronavirus pandemic (COVID-19) are eligible for the COVID-19 payment deferral.
-This option defers unpaid amounts as a non-interest-bearing balance.
+This option defers unpaid amounts (principal and interest payments and any allowable out-of-pocket escrow advances made by the servicer on behalf of the homeowner for taxes and/or insurance) as a non-interest-bearing balance.
 The balance is due at the maturity date or earlier upon the sale or transfer of the property, refinance of the mortgage loan, or payoff of the interest-bearing balance of the loan.
 Upon completing the payment deferral, the homeowner continues paying their regular monthly mortgage payment in accordance with its terms.

 Homeowners may be able to modify their original mortgage terms, such as monthly payment amount, loan term, or interest rate.
 For more information, visit Loan Modification Options.